-Sunset Park, located in Mauldin, is a popular family destination for play, holiday events and more!
+Sunset Park in Mauldin, SC is a popular family destination for play, holiday events, and more!
 They have multiple sports fields and courts plus two playgrounds, including an inclusive one your kids are sure to love!
-Ready Lindy’s complete review and plan your own trip soon.
+Ready the KAG complete review and plan your own trip soon.

 My 2nd Trip to Sunset Park